aboffa/Parallel_Game_of_Life/README.md

 I tested the sequential implementation and then the two parallel implementations for each number of worker between 1 and 64.

-Here there is the plots of the speed-up of the implementation with Open MP:
+Here there is the plots of the speed-up of the implementation with Open MP and space optimization:

 <p align="center">
   <img width="560" height="400" src="https://github.com/aboffa/Parallel_Game_of_Life/blob/master/plots/open-mp.png">
 </p>

-Here there is the plots of the speed-up of the implementation with Pthread:
+Here there is the plots of the speed-up of the implementation with Pthread and space optimization:

 <p align="center">
   <img width="560" height="400" src="https://github.com/aboffa/Parallel_Game_of_Life/blob/master/plots/pthread.png">